Flooring Glossary

 Tongue and Groove

-The molded edges of hardwood or vinyl planks designed to create a locking system for concealing shrinkage and achieving a flush installation.
+The molded edges of hardwood or vinyl planks designed to create a locking system where one side of the flooring plank fits into another to form a tight seal.
+The tongue and groove conceals shrinkage and achieves a flush installation.

 Underlayment